jacekturek/fuzyecon/README.md

 * production
 * dynamic models

-* Thank you.

-Mathematical economics used in this project:
+Mathematical economics used in this project can be checked:

 https://www.ksiegarnia.beck.pl/3934-ekonomia-matematyczna-materialy-do-cwiczen-joanna-gorka